bulletmark/debugpy-run/README.md

 Python "Remote Attach" debug configuration (using the default host and port settings).
 You can just `control+c` and then re-run the command with changed arguments using your shell history and command line editing facilities, for each debug run.
+You can also run `debugpy-run` remotely, with `debugpy` explicitly installed for this case, to debug from VS Code to a remote machine over a network.

 This utility was developed on Arch Linux but should work on all Linux systems where [VS Code](https://code.visualstudio.com/) is installed